 Successfully defended broadband cable provider in competitor’s application for an injunction against TV and internet advertisements.

-Representing a leading beverage manufacturer in three putative false-advertising class actions in federal court involving the labeling of soft drinks.
+Representing a leading beverage manufacturer in several putative false-advertising class actions in federal court involving the labeling of ingredients in soft drinks.

 Represented chocolate company in trademark litigation in federal court, culminating in settlement.